Symphoricarpos albus: Uses

-Native Americans used the plant as medicine, soap, sometimes for food, and the wood was good for arrow shafts.
+Native Americans used the plant as medicine, soap, and the wood was good for arrow shafts.
 In Russia, the berries are crushed in the hands and rubbed about for a soothing folk-remedy hand lotion.

 This shrub is used for erosion control in riparian areas, and it is planted in ecological restoration projects on disturbed sites such as abandoned mines.
 Its white fruits and blue-green foliage made it popular as an ornamental plant planted around old houses of the 1890s through the 1920s like with the Vanhoutte Spirea or Bridalwreath.
 It is still sold by some large diverse conventional nurseries and native plant nurseries, and occasionally found in modern landscapes.
 It grows in full sun to full light shade and a well-drained soil that is slightly acid to well alkaline, pH range of about 6.0 to 8.5. it is easy to transplant with its fibrous, shallow root system.
 It fares well in U.S. Department of Agriculture hardiness zones of 2 to 7.

+In Germany, the plant is popular among children who play with the plants' ripe berries due to the popping sound they make when thrown on the ground.
+Because of this the plant, and specifically its berries, are also called Knallerbsen in German.